 It has been confirmed that a Small Export Guarantee is set to replace the existing export tariff, according to a report published by the Department for Business, Energy and Industrial Strategy.

 Proposals which were unveiled on January 8th highlighted how the guarantee is expected to work.
 It legislates that all of the large energy suppliers will be required to remunerate smaller generators for any electricity they export onto the grid.

-The Small Export Guarantee means that all large-scale suppliers – as in, those with more than a quarter of a million customers – would be required by law to offer each generator a price per kW/h for their exported electricity.
+The Smart Export Guarantee means that all large-scale suppliers – as in, those with more than a quarter of a million customers – would be required by law to offer each generator a price per kW/h for their exported electricity.